sf105/sttp-book/chapters/preface/contribute.md

 Or, if you feel you are not ready to contribute, but want to see some content here, just [open an issue](https://github.com/sttp-book/sttp-book/issues).

-Note that everything you create will be published under the same [license](license.md) as the other contents.
+Note that everything you create will be published under the same [license](license.md) as the rest of the book.
 We will add your name in the [acknowledgements](acknowledgements.md).